Comprehensive Financial Planning / Wealth Management

-At Johnston Investment Counsel, we start the planning process by gaining a full understanding of your goals, needs, risks, and concerns.
+At Johnston Investment Counsel, we start the Wealth planning process by gaining a full understanding of your goals, needs, risks, and concerns.
 We then use that information to develop a written plan with custom recommendations tailored specifically to you.
 After the plan is developed, if desired, we work with you to implement recommendations and start the journey towards reaching your goals.

 The planning process doesn’t end with recommendations, though.
 A financial plan is only effective if it is followed over the long-term.
 We monitor your plan so adjustments can be made as economic, financial, and personal changes occur.

 Every Johnston Investment Counsel financial plan is customized for each individual client.
 However, there are some elements that are commonly found in most plans.
 Some of those elements include:

 - Investment Management

 Retirement planning is a major financial goal for many Americans, but it can mean different things to different people.
 Your vision for your retirement is unique.
 Your retirement plan should be unique, too.